Agenda Item

 • Default_avatar

-Matthew Gurewitsch about 3 years ago
+Matthew Gurewitsch over 3 years ago

 Nutrient and chemical pollution is putting unsustainable stresses on our reefs.
 This is doubly unfortunate in that the products in question do their intended job so poorly.
 As documented by Journal of Agricultural and Environmental Ethics, less than 1/10 of 1 percent of pesticides reach their target pests.
 Meanwhile, the collateral damage to other wildlife takes the form of massive endocrine disruption, reproductive effects, neurotoxicity, kidney/liver damage, birth/developmental effects.
 In the reefs, the damages includes photosynthesis inhibition, a decrease in phytoplankton (the base of the food chain) biomass, and a decrease in oxygen production--because the toxic chemicals are not captured or broken down in the soil but flow directly into the ocean.
 As far back as 2004, the journal Pacific Science valued Hawai’i’s coral reefs at $10 billion, based on the finding that “Hawai’i’s nearshore reefs annually generate about $800 million in gross revenues."
 For $10 billion in 2004, read nearly $15 billion today.
 Our coral reefs benefit us by providing a coastal buffer to wave action/erosion, a major source of food and resources, tourism and recreation, Hawaiian culture preservation, and habitat for marine organisms.
 It's our kuleana to protect the reefs in every way possible.
 Flooding them with toxic chemicals in not the way.